Skip to main content

 Patients withhold medical information for many reasons:

-• They believe their provider won’t listen to them.
+• They believe their providers will not listen to them.

 • They feel disrespected by the request to disclose.